MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/domains.md

 ### Add a prebuilt domain

+Domains added from prebuilt domains use the [LP NLU v2 engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine).
 For an introduction to prebuilt domains, see [here](intent-builder-overview.html#prebuilt-domains).

 **To add a prebuilt domain**